Alpha Condé: Early political career

+Presidency (2010–2021)

 2010 election

 Condé stood again in the June–November 2010 presidential election.
 During the first round, he received 18 percent of the votes, while Cellou Dalein Diallo placed first with over 40 percent.
 On 15 November 2010 Condé was declared the winner of the second round with 52.5 percent.
 Imogen Rose-Smith from Institutional Investor said that his win was "surprising" given his "poor results" in previous elections and in the first round of this election.

-After he was elected, Condé attempted to improve the mining law in Guinea, in order to reduce corruption in the sector and increase the country's benefit.
+After he was elected, Condé attempted to improve the mining law in Guinea, in consultation with George Soros in order to reduce corruption in the sector and increase the country's benefit.
+Condé turned to Soros to help draw up a mining code that would reduce corruption and increase the government's stake from 15% to 35%.

 According to various documents that were allegedly leaked to the international NGO Global Witness, mining company Sable Mining was involved in helping Condé win the 2010 election in return for mining rights in the country.
 Global Witness reported that Sable Supported Condé's election campaign, organized logistics and strategic meetings, offered to loan him a helicopter, and paid bribe money to his son, Alpha Mohammed Condé, in order to secure mining permits in a number of areas, including Mount Nimba.
 In an email allegedly sent from Alpha Mohammed Condé to Sable in August 2010, he said that backing his father's campaign "will make my dad all the more comfortable to support our business partnerships".